About

 The same runtime can support more operational work over time without turning the public story into vague platform language.

-If this matches the workflow gap you are facing, let us talk.
+If this matches the operational gap you are facing, let us talk.

-We can show how the runtime supports document-heavy, approval-heavy work in practice.
+We can show how the platform supports live systems, conversational operation, and deterministic reruns in practice.